mdavis-xyz/mdavis.xyz/pages/lime/content.md

 ## Conclusion

-We all know that there are countless companies these days with incredibly long terms and conditions, written in legalese, which take away your rights.
+We all know that there are countless companies these days with needlessly long terms and conditions, written in legalese, which take away your rights.
 However I believe that Lime's terms are far worse than most companies.
 There are 5 clauses protecting them from legal action in response to life-threatening malpractice and incompetence.
 There are 6 clauses giving them the right to discriminate against you, as well as clauses which restrict your right to free speech.